-The Group has placed all of its exploration and tangible assets for sale.
-The net deficit position is \$4,756,995 continues to be financially supported by the Directors and director-related entities up until the date of this report.
+The Group placed all of its exploration and tangible assets for sale in the 30 June 2015 financial year.
+The net deficit position as at 30 June 2016 of \$6,326,718 continues to be financially supported by the Directors up until the date of this report.